- Multivitamin and multimineral formula containing 100 percent or more of the daily value of many essential vitamins and minerals

 YOUR DAILY MULTIVITAMIN!

 Certain products are considered essential for everyone because they help establish a foundation for optimal health.
 One of these products is a multivitamin, since it is important for helping provide vitamins and minerals that may be lacking in our diet.
-When adding a multivitamin, it is important to realize that a multivitamin should be delivered in a way where little nutritive value is lost, making the absorption of nutrients important.
+When adding a multivitamin, it is important to realise that a multivitamin should be delivered in a way where little nutritive value is lost, making the absorption of nutrients important.
 It is this reason why Isotonix Multivitamin sets itself apart from the competition.
 In addition to providing 100% or more of most of the daily values of many vitamins and minerals, Isotonix Multivitamin includes the rapid absorption made possible by the Isotonix delivery system, eliminating the need to swallow a pill.
 Also, by removing binders and fillers, Isotonix Multivitamin is a great tasting, effective alternative to your everyday multivitamin.

 Why Choose Isotonix Multivitamin?